 The Amortization Requirements for the term bonds of each Series shall be initially the respective principal amounts for each fiscal year as fixed in a resolution of the Board adopted prior to the issuance of the bonds of such Series; provided, however, that if any additional term bonds of such Series shall be issued under the provisions of the first paragraph of Section 210 of the Trust Agreement, the respective Amortization Requirements for the term bonds of such Series shall be increased in proportion as nearly as may be practicable to the increase in the total principal amount of the term bonds of such Series.
-The aggregate amount of such Amortization Requirements for the term bonds of each Series shall be equal to the aggregate principal amount of the term bonds of such Series.
-The Amortization Requirements for the term bonds of each Series shall begin in the fiscal year determined by the Board.
+The aggregate amount of such Amortization Requirements for the term bonds of each Series shall be equal to the aggregate principal amount of the term bonds of each Series shall be equal to the term bonds of each Series.
+The Amortization Requirements for the term bonds of each Series shall be equal to the aggregate principal amount of the term bonds of each Series shall be equal to the aggregate principal amount of the term bonds of each Series shall be equal to the aggregate principal amount of the term bonds of each Series shall be equal to the term bonds of each Series shall be equal to the term bonds of each Series shall be gin in the fiscal year determined by the Board.